Diegovano/pathfinder/docs/Website.md

 If you do not have Python 3.12.4 or higher, please visit [Python's official website](https://www.python.org/downloads/) to download and install the latest version.

 ## Installation
-This installation guide assumes that the repositry has already been cloned.
+This installation guide assumes that the repository has already been cloned.
 ## Install Dependencies

-Before running the application, you need to install the necessary Python libraries.
+Before you run the application, you'll need to install the necessary Python libraries.
 Use the following commands in your terminal:

 ```bash
 # Use pip or pip3 depending on your Python installation